 The Archer AX50 is the international and better variant of the slightly stripped-down Archer AX3000 TP-Link made exclusively for Walmart in the U.S late last year.

 Since the two are so similar, I had a pleasant surprise finding out how better the AX50 is via testing.
-It’s not only clearly faster than its sibling but also includes more useful features.
+It’s not only faster than its sibling but also includes more useful features.
 This review focuses on these differences, so you might want to read my take on the Archer AX3000 before continue.

 In all, at its current price of around $150, the Archer AX50 is an excellent buy.
-It’s a perfect Wi-Fi 6 upgrade for a medium or small home on a budget.
+It’s a perfect Wi-Fi 6 upgrade for a small/medium home on a budget.